Superrehtard/old_diaspora_wiki/Interface-Suggestions.md

 Add the followed tags to the right menu and let the left menu float again.

 ##Menus
 Make all sections in the right menu collapse/expandable for now; turn it into a customizable widget bar in the future (iGoogle-like functionality).
-Also add a suggested contacts widget.
+Also add a suggested contacts widget and allow connected apps to provide additional widgets.

 ![How a customizable widget bar could look like](http://i.imgur.com/bZi2F.png)